 The license and recognized scope and practice of special education teachers in the state of Hawai'i must be respected and supported.
-The current wording of SB 341 and Section 465D-7, Hawaii Revised Statutes, does not do that.
-Please rework the language of this bill to allow special education teachers, qualified licensed psychologists, and behavior analysts to meet the needs of Hawai'i's special education students.
-The licensing of behavior analysts should not restrict the recognized scope and practice of licensed special education teachers and other qualified professionals.
+The current wording of SB 341 and Section 465D-7, Hawai'i Revised Statutes, does not do that.
+Please rework the language of this bill to allow special education teachers and behavior analysts to meet the needs of Hawai'i's special education students.
+The licensing of behavior analysts should not restrict the recognized scope and practice of licensed special education teachers.
+We have attached a copy of SB 341 to this testimony with modifications and suggested wording so that we can support this bill.